 Recovery from Severe Substance Addiction: Understanding different models and interventions in supporting the recovery journey.

-In this conversation, we are asking, what are the particular considerations in discussing recovery from severe substance addiction, such as alcohol and opiates.
+In this blog, we are asking, what are the particular considerations in discussing recovery from severe substance addiction, such as alcohol and opiates.
 And specifically the role of medical and pharmacological interventions in supporting the recovery journey.

 About Substance Dependence